Pakistani economic crisis (2021–2024): Federal budget

-Five days after the Federal Budget was first presented to the National Assembly, the IMF would approve its $3 Billion bailout for Pakistan on 30 June.
+Five days after the federal budget was first presented to the National Assembly, the IMF would approve its $3 billion bailout for Pakistan on 30 June.
 Analysts said that the deal averted the threat of default hanging over the country.
-This following politically risky measures taken by the Sharif government including raising taxes, reversing subsidies in power and export sectors, increasing energy and fuel prices, agreeing to a market-based currency exchange rate, cutting spending and revising the 2023-24 Federal Budget.
-Micheal Kugelman writing "Islamabad waited until the very final hour to take the (politically risky) fiscal policy steps that the IMF had been hoping to see for months.
+The following politically risky measures taken by the Sharif government include raising taxes, reversing subsidies in power and export sectors, increasing energy and fuel prices, agreeing to a market-based currency exchange rate, cutting spending, and revising the 2023–24 Federal Budget.
+Michael Kugelman writes, "Islamabad waited until the very final hour to take the (politically risky) fiscal policy steps that the IMF had been hoping to see for months.
 If it had taken those steps earlier, much of the drama and fraught negotiations of recent months likely wouldn't have had to play out."
-The IMF would state that the FY24 Federal Budget was “in line with the goals of supporting fiscal sustainability and mobilising revenue, which will enable greater social and development spending”.
-However the Budget has come under significant criticism from experts, analysts, and industrial figures, calling the targets in the budget unrealistic, with a lack of any real structural reforms while committing to populist election year policies during an economic crisis.
+The IMF would state that the FY24 Federal Budget was "in line with the goals of supporting fiscal sustainability and mobilising revenue, which will enable greater social and development spending".
+However, the budget has come under significant criticism from experts, analysts, and industrial figures, calling the targets in the budget unrealistic, with a lack of any real structural reforms while committing to populist election-year policies during an economic crisis.

 Impact on industry

-In December 2022, the All Pakistan Textile Mills Association (APTMA) stated that mills across the country were running at less than 50% capacity utilization and textile exports could fall further from 2023 but denied reports of nation-wide shutdowns of mills.
+In December 2022, the All Pakistan Textile Mills Association (APTMA) stated that mills across the country were running at less than 50% capacity utilization and textile exports could fall further in 2023 but denied reports of nationwide mill shutdowns.
 Nishat Chunian Limited announced that it would temporarily close 51,360 out of 219,528 spindles.
-A number of leading companies listed on the Pakistan Stock Exchange announced closure of assembly plants after they failed to secure letters of credit due to foreign exchange curbs imposed by the government, making them unable to import raw materials.
-Dollar shortages resulted in ships of pharmaceutical raw material, medicines and healthcare devices imported from other countries to be stuck at seaports for prolonged periods.
-Several pharmaceutical companies shut down due to "unaffordable cost of production".
-Leading to shortage of medicines and equipment across the country, forcing hospitals to postpone surgeries and treatment.
+Several leading companies listed on the Pakistan Stock Exchange announced closures of assembly plants after they failed to secure letters of credit due to foreign exchange curbs imposed by the government, leaving them unable to import raw materials.
+Dollar shortages resulted in ships carrying imported pharmaceutical raw material, medicines, and healthcare devices stuck at seaports for prolonged periods.
+Several pharmaceutical companies shut down due to the "unaffordable cost of production", leading to the shortage of medicines and equipment across the country and forcing hospitals to postpone surgeries and treatments.